fabragaMS/ADPE2E/Deploy/Deploy.md

 MDWDesktop | Virtual Machine | Stop it after completing Lab 4 MDWLogicApp | Logic App | Disable it after completing Lab 5 MDWStreamAnalytics | Stream Analytics job | Pause job after completing Lab 5

+Some of the services still incur costs even when not running.
+If you don't want any extra charges associated with the lab resources you should delete the lab resource group and all resources in it.